ESAI-CEU-UCH/kaggle-epilepsy/README.md

    alpha (8Hz - 12Hz), beta (12Hz - 30Hz), low-gamma (30Hz - 70Hz), high-gamma
    (70Hz - 180Hz).
 The mean in the corresponding frequency bands has been computed.
+4. The output of the filter bank is compressed by computing the logarithm of the values.

 For every file, it is computed a matrix with 19 rows (windows of 60s with 50% overlapping) and 6*CHANNELS columns.
 This FFT transformation has been applied